TwoGuysMakingPizza/site-main/reviews.md

                     </div>
                 </div>
                 <p class="text-white text-base font-normal leading-normal">
-                    "TwoGuysMakingPizza provided catering for our family reunion.
+                    "Two Guys Making Pizza provided catering for our family reunion.
 The pizzas were tasty, and the variety was great.
 A few pizzas were slightly overcooked, but overall, it was a positive experience.
 The setup was smooth and they were very accommodating."
                 </p>
             </div>